etiennedevaux/warksar/README.md

 The existing donation page images will not produce an elegant page, even as placeholders.
 It will be necessary to source or create some appropriate placeholder images.

+## Testing and Quality Assurance

+### Systematic Testing

+Systematic testing involves checking each menu option from left to right, including drop-down options.
+The left to right pattern helps to reduce the risk of options being overlooked.

+For each option the page is then checked from top to bottom.
+Key checks include, but are not limited to, formating, spelling, links, colouring and shading.

+For layout and look and feel consistency, usability and aesthetics are considered.

+### Browser Testing

+The site needs to be systematically checked against a range of common browsers.
+These include, but are not limited to, Google Chrome, Firefox, Microsoft Edge, Safari and Internet Explorer.

+Errors corrected include, not use of auto-fit in css and careful use of flex display options.

+### Device Testing

+Ideally the site would be checked on the full range of devices and operating systems.
+For practical reasons in the context of a learning project it may not be possible to test against all options.

+The web developer tools allow testing against common devices, particularly mobile devices.

+The site has been developed on a Windows 10 Platform with Chrome.

+### End User Testing

+In this case there is a client organisation, so there will be extensive end user testing from a range of stakeholders, focusing on a range of personae.

+There will also be a range of end users asked to review and comment on the site.
+Beyond the context of a learning project this would need to be more extensive, more formal and more structured.

+### Scenario Testing

+There are four key user experience scenarios against which the site will be tested, a user seeking further information, a user wishing to get in touch with the organisation, a user wishing to join the organisation and a user wishing to donate to the organisation.

+### Responsive Design

+The site is based on the Bootstrap breakpoints, testing will be conducted against each of these.

+### Accessibility

+The will be checked against the W3C validator validator.w3.org

 ##Deployment